 Remove old form boards, grade stakes, and other wood that may be in the soil.

 Refrain from burying scrap wood in your yard.

 Keep any firewood at least 20 feet from your exterior and raise your wood stacks off the ground.

 Consider replacing wood fencing with vinyl or inspect your fencing routinely for evidence of termite activity.

 7. Create A Dry Barrier

 If you have mulch in your landscaping, be sure to keep it from touching your foundation wall.
 It is a good idea to keep an eighteen-inch dry patch of soil next to your foundation.
-Trim bushes, shrubs and other vegetation to reduce shaded areas, and to make it easier for you to inspect your foundation wall for shelter tubes.
+Trim bushes, shrubs, and other vegetation to reduce shaded areas and make it easier for you to inspect your foundation wall for shelter tubes.

-If you live in Nassau County, contact Parkway Pest Services for termite extermination or ongoing, always active termite protection.
+Contact Parkway Pest Services for termite extermination or ongoing, always active termite protection if you live in Nassau County.
 There is no better way to protect your property from termite damage.